-CAMPING ΑCTIVITY Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+CAMPING ACTIVITY Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-HAZARDS Fire - burns & scalds Weather extremes - wind, cold, heat Heavy loads - lifting injuries Environmental damage by group - fires, pollution Micro-organisms - sickness/hygiene related illness Abuse/inappropriate contact with strangers SAFETY ME ASURES demandii pproved by Head/EVC (and LA Outdoor Education Adviser if group will be camping in ng environment as defined in Table Pii of this guidance) (if teacher, youth worker or leading the activity) Group tra Group br Fuel bott Group tra Staff con Liquid fue Gas canis ate supervision of cooking by member of staff ained and supervised in correct use of stoves riefed in danger of fire near tents and safe storage and packing of fuel eles/spares kept well away from lit stoves ained to check stoves are unlit and cool prior to re-fuelling sider keeping matches/lighters depending on group maturity/previous experience el bottles (eg trangia fuel) must be fitted with non-return valves sters must have self-sealing valves Running e separation between tents to reduce chance of fire spreading from tent to tent and ball games prohibited close to lit stoves kit includes burns dressings Serviceal Group tra Careful prevailing to extinguish fire readily available and known to group ble tents, sleeping bags and ground insulation ained in tent erection if intending to camp in exposed/wild area selection of campsite taking into consideration other users, likelihood of flooding, g and forecast wind lifting teaCookingOpen fireGroup br ks packed to ensure individuals can cope with weight and individuals trained in good chnique area chosen to reduce risk of starting wild fire es not permitted unless in dedicated fire pit or similar riefed about danger of illness and trained in camp hygiene riefed on methods to sterilize water or sources of clean natural drinking water Group traGroup classical ained in environmentally sound washing and toilet procedures ean area prior to leaving to ensure minimum environmental impact nd timing of visit chosen to minimize risk of inappropriate contact with strangers
+HAZARDS Fire - burns &amp; scalds Weather extremes - wind, cold, heat Heavy loads - lifting injuries Environmental damage by group - fires, pollution Micro-organisms - sickness/hygiene related illness Abuse/inappropriate contact with strangers - Abuse/inappropriate contact with strangers

+Leader approved by Head/EVC (and LA Outdoor Education Adviser if group will be camping in demanding environment as defined in Table Pii of this guidance) (if teacher, youth worker or similar is leading the activity)

+- Appropriate supervision of cooking by member of staff - Group trained and supervised in correct use of stoves - Group briefed in danger of fire near tents and safe storage and packing of fuel - Fuel bottles/spares kept well away from lit stoves - Group trained to check stoves are unlit and cool prior to re-fuelling - Staff consider keeping matches/lighters depending on group maturity/previous experience - Liquid fuel bottles (eg trangia fuel) must be fitted with non-return valves - Gas canisters must have self-sealing valves - Adequate separation between tents to reduce chance of fire spreading from tent to tent - Running and ball games prohibited close to lit stoves - First aid kit includes burns dressings - Method to extinguish fire readily available and known to group - Serviceable tents, sleeping bags and ground insulation - Group trained in tent erection if intending to camp in exposed/wild area - Careful selection of campsite taking into consideration other users, likelihood of flooding, prevailing and forecast wind - Rucksacks packed to ensure individuals can cope with weight and individuals trained in good lifting technique - Cooking area chosen to reduce risk of starting wild fire - Open fires not permitted unless in dedicated fire pit or similar - Group briefed about danger of illness and trained in camp hygiene - Group briefed on methods to sterilize water or sources of clean natural drinking water - Group trained in environmentally sound washing and toilet procedures - Group clean area prior to leaving to ensure minimum environmental impact - Venue and timing of visit chosen to minimize risk of inappropriate contact with strangers